limanup/Android-Composer/README.md

 # ANDROID COMPOSER

 ## App Overview
-Android Composer is an app which finds multiple random short audio clips from the open internet and concatenates them to produce a new music piece.
-The app aims to provide creative ideas in music composition for professional composers.
-The app is built with Kotlin, and utilizes LiveData and ViewModel to manage data among multiple activities and fragments.
+Android Composer is an innovative app that generates unique music pieces by concatenating multiple random short audio clips from the internet.
+Designed for professional composers seeking creative inspiration, the app is built using Kotlin and leverages LiveData and ViewModel to manage data across multiple activities and fragments.
+The app's backend is powered by Firebase's services such as Authentication, Firestore Database, and Storage.

 ## Video Demo
 [Android Composer](https://youtu.be/BDDbA1enK_c)